igompers/live-build-interface/README.md

 ## configuring live builds
 Changes made to the configurtion files within *Resources/Config-Templates/includes.chroot/* will become the corresponding `/opt`, `/etc`, and `/home` folders for newly created builds.

+## testing builds

+Within the *Bin/* directory is a script containing commands for virtualizing live system images, the following command is the simplest: `$ qemu-system-x86_64 --vga virtio -accel kvm -m 1024 -boot d -cdrom live-image-amd64.hybrid.iso`

 ## dependencies

 `live-build` # live-build-interface is an interface for this package